floviken/mkdocs/docs/gentoo/installation/03-Configuring the network.md

 `root # modprobe pcnet32`

-To check if the network card is now detected, use ifconfig.
+To check if the network card is now detected, use **ifconfig**.
 A detected network card would result in something like this (again, eth0 here is just an example):

 ```sh
 root # ifconfig eth0